Horizon Reduction Makes RL Scalable: Experimental setup

 \section{Experimental setup}

 \cutsectiondown \textbf{Problem setting.} We aim to understand the degree to which current offline RL methods can solve complex tasks simply by scaling data and compute.
 In particular, we are interested in the capabilities of offline RL algorithms to solve challenging tasks that require \emph{complex, long-hoziron} sequential decision-making given enough data.
 To this end, we focus on the \emph{offline goal-conditioned RL} setting~\citep{ogbench_park2025}, where we want to train agents that are able to reach any goal state from any other initial state in the fewest number of steps, from a static, pre-collected dataset of behaviors.
 This problem poses a substantial learning challenge, as the agent must learn complex, long-horizon, multi-task behaviors purely from binary sparse rewards and an unlabeled (reward-free) dataset.
+We note that although we mainly focus on goal-conditioned tasks in this work, our claims are not limited to goal-conditioned settings (\Cref{sec:add_results}).

 Formally, we consider a controlled Markov process defined as $\gM = (\gS, \gA, \mu, p)$, where $\gS$ is the state space, $\gA$ is the action space, $\mu(\pl{s}) \in \Delta(\gS)$ is the initial state distribution and $p(\pl{s'} \mid \pl{s}, \pl{a}): \gS \times \gA \to \Delta(\gS)$ is the transition dynamics kernel.
 Here, $\Delta(\gX)$ denotes the set of probability distributions on space $\gX$, and we denote placeholder variables in \pl{gray}.
 We denote the discount factor as $\gamma$.
 The dataset $\gD = \{\tau^{(n)}\}_{n \in \{1, 2, \ldots, N\}}$ consists of $N$ length-$H$ state-action trajectories, $\tau = (s_0, a_0, s_1, a_1, \ldots, s_H)$.
 We assume that these trajectories are collected in an unsupervised, task-agnostic manner.